justintolman/easy_http2_ws/README.md

 		</ul>
 	</nav-menu>

+Additional arbitrary links can be added to with menu_links in config.js. unse the # symbol to indicate what goes inside the link tag.
+(Text or HTML) The resulting link will have any attributes that you specify.

+	{
+		...
+		menu_links: [
+			...
+			{route: '/altidx/index', href:'https://example.com', '#': 'extra'},
+			{route: '/altidx', href:'https://example.com/another', '#': 'extra', target: '_blank'},
+			{route: '/altidx/index/pdf', href:'https://example.com/pdf.pdfpdp', '#': 'pdf', download: 'filename'},
+			...
+		],
+		...
+	}

 Here an example of the css for a dropdown menu.
 (I'd reccomend a WebComponent for a more advanced menu, wisth something like this as a fallback for users with JavaScript turned off.)

 	/* Set the nav postition */